SamarthDS/ElectroHub---Sales-Data-Analysis/README.md

 ## 📝 Project Overview

 **Electrohub** is a retail store that offers a wide range of consumer products.
-This Power BI project focuses on analyzing the store's sales performance and extracting valuable business insights from the data.
+This Power BI project focuses on analysing the store's sales performance and extracting valuable business insights from the data.

-The dashboard helps decision-makers explore sales, profit, discount behavior, and other metrics across various dimensions such as product categories, time periods, cities, and individual orders.
+The dashboard enables decision-makers to explore sales, profit, discount behaviour, and other metrics across various dimensions, including product categories, time periods, cities, and individual orders.

 ---

-## 🛍️ Product Categories Analyzed
+## 🛍️ Product Categories Analysed

 - Electronics
 - Footwear